 Before joining the PLF team, Brittany was an op-ed writer for Stand Together communications, where she advocated for policies that help remove barriers standing in the way of people reaching their full potential and leading fulfilling and prosperous lives.

 Prior to working for Stand Together, Brittany was senior writer at the Foundation for Economic Education, an organization committed to making the ideas of individual liberty familiar, credible, and compelling to the rising generation.
-Drawing heavily from the works of Frédéric Bastiat, F. A. Hayek, Henry Hazlitt, and Ludwig von Mises during her time at FEE, much of her work was focused on using storytelling to explain how free markets, entrepreneurship, and a peaceful foreign policy make the world a better place for every individual.
+Drawing heavily from the works of Frédéric Bastiat, F. A. Hayek, Henry Hazlitt, and Ludwig von Mises, much of her work was focused on using storytelling to explain how free markets, entrepreneurship, and a peaceful foreign policy make the world a better place for every individual.
 Using pop culture references, her writing often focused on teaching timeless principles through timely stories.

 One of her most notable contributions to FEE was her series of essays breaking down each chapter of F. A. Hayek’s The Road to Serfdom in a manner that was digestible by all audiences, especially those unfamiliar with free market economics.